jamesplease/fi-calc-guide/src/other/faq.md

 ### How can I enter real estate into FI Calc?

-You can use the [Additional Income](/configuration/additional-income/) feature of FI Calc to support real estate.
+You can use the [Income](/configuration/income/) feature of FI Calc to support real estate.

 If you have a rental property, you can specify the annual cashflow as recurring income for as long as you intend to own the home.

-If you intend to sell the property, then you can add your earnings from the sell as additional income in the year that you sell.
+If you intend to sell the property, then you can add your earnings from the sell as income in the year that you sell.

 If there are more features you need to help manage your real estate investments, please [let me know](/contact/).